itinerantfoodie/itinerantfoodie.github.io/_drafts/chiang-mai-trip-report.md

 ![Roti Guu](https://images.itinerantfoodie.com/chiangmai-trip-report/chiangmai-roti-guu.png)

+<i class="fa fa-map-marker" aria-hidden="true"></i> Place details found [here](https://foursquare.com/v/%E0%B8%81-%E0%B9%82%E0%B8%A3%E0%B8%95-%E0%B9%81%E0%B8%A5%E0%B8%B0-%E0%B8%8A%E0%B8%B2%E0%B8%8A%E0%B8%81-guu-fusion-roti--tea/4c13727c82a3c9b64672fbf8) (or you can check out the [Guu facebook page](https://www.facebook.com/guufusionrotiandtea))

+There's also a cafe called The Baristro (เดอะ บาริสโตร้) which serves the Roti by Roti Guu too.
+Like all cafes in Chiang Mai the decorations is very instagram worthy.

+<i class="fa fa-map-marker" aria-hidden="true"></i> Place details on the Baristro can be found [here](https://foursquare.com/v/the-baristro-%E0%B9%80%E0%B8%94%E0%B8%AD%E0%B8%B0-%E0%B8%9A%E0%B8%B2%E0%B8%A3%E0%B8%AA%E0%B9%82%E0%B8%95%E0%B8%A3/535c9e85498ea3b88467f6c9)

 ## Cafes / Nomad Spots

 There are a lot of cafes in Chiang Mai.
 Most of them have wifi so you can work away like a digital nomad.
 However, I think mixing it up with an actual coworking space (part time membership) - may work too.

 The most popular one is PUNspace.
 Just remember, if you're a freelancer and visiting Thailand you need a work visa if any of your clients are Thai clients.
 If they are are non-thai its ok.

+### Punspace

+PUNspace is one of the famous coworking spots in Chiang Mai.
+So popular that there is two branches.
+Also keep in mind if you're nomadding on a visitor visa, that you can't have Thai clients (rumor has it that immigration has done some "compliance" raids on this coworking space).

+<i class="fa fa-map-marker" aria-hidden="true"></i> Place details can be found [here](https://foursquare.com/v/punspace-%E0%B8%9B%E0%B8%99%E0%B8%AA%E0%B9%80%E0%B8%9B%E0%B8%8B/54508322498e019be8ce2ee2)

 ### Ristr8to²